Hey Hey Hey (Pop Another Bottle)

-"Hey Hey Hey (Pop Another Bottle)" is a song by Belgian DJ Laurent Wéry, featuring vocals from Dev & Swift K.I.D.
+"Hey Hey Hey (Pop Another Bottle)" is a song by Belgian DJ Laurent Wéry, featuring vocals from American singer Dev & American rapper Swift K.I.D.
 The song was written by K. Snelle, Laurent Wery, A.K.
 Jermaine, Devin Tailes and produced my Serge Ramaekers.
 It was released in Belgium as a digital download on 26 September 2011.

 Music video

 A music video to accompany the release of "Hey Hey Hey (Pop Another Bottle)" was first released onto YouTube on 18 August 2011 at a total length of three minutes and five seconds.
 It features Swift K.I.D. and Dev, at a house party.
 Lyrics also appear in the video in the same style seen on the cover art work.
 The video has had almost 10 million views on YouTube as of April 2020.